LabMobi/mvvm-android/README.md

-# Notice
+# MVVM-Kotlin library

-*!!!
+## !!!
 Deprecated as a separate library.
-It was merged into our P42 template. !!!*
+It was merged into our P42 template. !!!

-# MVVM-Kotlin library

 ## Using the Android Studio Template